 Knowledge Areas for Business Communications Majors

-Business communications majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Business Communications Majors